alinex/node-spawn/README.md

   - uid (integer) - user identity of the process
   - gid (integer) - group identity of the process
   - check (function) - to check whether process succeeded
+  - balance (boolean) - set to true to use server load balancing
   - priority (float) - between 0..1
   - retry (integer) - number of possible retries